redis/redis-doc/docs/redis-clients/nodejs.md

 To check if the client is connected and ready to send commands, use `client.isReady`, which returns a Boolean. `client.isOpen` is also available.
 This returns `true` when the client's underlying socket is open, and `false` when it isn't (for example, when the client is still connecting or reconnecting after a network error).

-### Example: Index and query data stored in Redis hashes using node-redis
+### Example: Index and query data stored in Redis hashes

 This example demonstrates how to index and query data stored in Redis hashes.